What to expect when joining Spotlight as a performer

 We also provide Spotlight Career advice.
 This involves free of charge career advice sessions with an industry professional to help get the best out of your Spotlight experience, and who can advise you on a one-to-one basis.
 We also offer affordable bespoke showreel editing services.
 Our team knows exactly what’s needed for a Spotlight profile and so can help you if you don’t feel confident in editing your acting showreel yourself.

-From London to Manchester or Dublin you'll have access to our great programme of events throughout the year, including our very popular Open House – free to Spotlight members!
-And every year you’ll find us at Edinburgh Fringe supporting our members.
+From London to Manchester or Dublin you'll have access to our great programme of in person events throughout the year, including our very popular Open House – free to Spotlight members!
+And now more and more online events too.
+And most years you’ll also find us at Edinburgh Fringe supporting our members.

 News & advice / newsletters / our partners

 Our news and advice pages host invaluable tips and advice on starting out, auditions, mental health, casting directors and much more, including videos and podcasts with industry and Spotlight experts.

 Make sure you opt in to our regular newsletters to get up-to-the minute advice on upcoming events and new content.

 We are also proud to also work alongside a whole host of industry partners.
 It's important to us at Spotlight to recognise the work that these fantastic organisations do for our members.
 Initiatives with PIPA, who campaign for support for parents in the arts, and our joint work with the National Theatre on ProFile to provide a video database of Deaf and disbaled actors are just some of the highlights.

 Easy ways to pay / discounts for disabled members

 We know that flexible payment options are important.
 When renewing your membership there are many options to choose from, including monthly direct debit.
 See here for more information.